-Even when we’re not spending lots of money on campsites on our holidays, we’re always happy to inject a little something into the local economies of the areas we visit.
-The Hebrides were no exception and we settled on purchasing some Harris Gin and the replica chess set I mentioned earlier.
-There are plenty of other locally made souvenirs such as the infamous Harris Tweed or beautiful Buth Bheag candles to tickle your fancy.
+We’re always happy to inject a little something into the local economies of the areas we visit, and try to support local business wherever possible.
+The Hebrides were no exception and we settled on purchasing some Harris Gin and the replica chess set I mentioned earlier on.
+There are plenty of other locally made souvenirs such as the infamous Harris Tweed or beautiful Buth Bheag candles depending on what you’re into.
 You’re unlikely to come away from your visit empty handed (unless of course, you manage to polish off your bottle of the local stuff before you depart).

 9. READ SOME PETER MAY

 If you’re a book lover, you might be interested in reading Peter May’s ‘Lewis Trilogy’ on your holiday, a bestselling series following a Lewis-born detective sent back to his native island to investigate a murder.
 While you are in the Hebrides you can seek out many of the locations from the novels, such as the harbour at Port of Ness, and St Michael’s Roman Catholic Church in Eriskay (look out for the magnificent boat-shaped altar while you’re there).
 If you’re lucky, you might even meet some of the local stalwarts who inspired the characters in the books!

 Whatever you choose to do in the Hebrides, you’ll find a place that allows you the chance to recharge and unwind, to enjoy beautiful scenery, relax on deserted beaches, breathe in the fresh air and just take a moment to enjoy the peace and quiet.
 Whatever you do, I can guarantee that you’ll enjoy it.
 And whatever you do, I can guarantee your mind, body and spirit will thank you for a dose of Hebridean tender loving care.